-- c.
-It is observed that, in general, existing mosquito nets are not carried when men go to the forest for work for various reasons.
-It is therefore necessary to identify, validate and implement innovative vector control tools and strategies for people entering forests, who are unable to carry ITNs/LLINs with them. - d.
-Malaria risk in Myanmar is linked to population mobility induced by economic activity or security, notably development projects.
-This implies that other sectors do contribute to the malaria burden.
-Therefore it is important to mobilize those sectors e.g. mining, forestry, agriculture, irrigation, dam construction, etc, to proactively protect their workers at risk by providing adequate prevention and control facilities for them. - e.
+- e.
 It is observed that the current management practices are not conducive to sharing out the workload by greater delegation of responsibility and authority.
-In order to ensure absorptive capacity for scaling-up malaria programme interventions, it is necessary to ensure that VBDC staff has the means and capacity to manage and supervise operations according to the updated programme guidelines, in particular to ensure that micro-stratification is carried out with quality in all endemic Townships. - f.
+In order to ensure absorptive capacity for scaling-up malaria programme interventions, it is necessary to ensure that VBDC staff has the means and capacity to manage and supervise operations according to the updated programme guidelines, in particular to ensure that micro-stratification is carried out with quality in all endemic townships. - f.
 Sharing information as well as updates on available data have been identified as a weakness, hence the need to set up effective operational information systems including repeat household and health facility surveys. - g.
-It is estimated that only about 50 per cent of microscopy centers are fully functional and that the quality needs to be improved.
+It is estimated that only about 50 per cent of microscopy centres are fully functional and that the quality needs to be improved.
 Further, the quality of antimalarials is more compromised in the private sector where the majority of patients seek care.
 It is, therefore, necessary to strengthen the quality assurance systems both for medicines and microscopy if further progress is to be achieved.